Rubiales: There's no mutiny after Spain's Lopetegui sacking

 Amid reports the players had pleaded for Lopetegui to remain in charge, Rubiales insisted the squad were happy ahead of the showpiece tournament.

-Real Madrid great Fernando Hierro will lead Spain – which faces Portugal, Iran and Morocco in Group B – at the World Cup.
+Real Madrid great Fernando Hierro will lead Spain – who face Portugal, Iran and Morocco in Group B – at the World Cup.

 "The players have welcomed Hierro and have told me they will be with him to the death, with [Sergio] Ramos very well, acting as captain," he said.